Our Top Ten Tips

 Don’t enforce gender conformity and try to model the behaviour you want.

-If you choose a therapist, take care that they will see your child in the round, and will help them to explore their feelings rather than simply affirm them.
-We can't recommend any particular therapist but we offer some pointers about the process.
+If you choose a therapist, take care that they will see your child in the round, and will help them to explore their feelings rather than simply affirm a gender identity which may itself be a manifestation of their distress.

 For whatever reasons, your child has located the source of their problems within their own body.
 If you can, try to get them to start looking outwards at the world around them, rather than at their internal experiences where gender dominates.
 Try to keep things as normal as possible: going to school, clubs and hobbies and getting outside.